You’ll specifically use this article in Step 2 of The 9 Steps to Financial Freedom. However, it’s beneficial to review it in all steps.

 These types of financial behaviors can be stressful and sometimes financially crippling.
 A simple way to get these expenses under control is to set up a calendar listing when they are due.

-Grab yourself a blank calendar (PDF Download) and fill in the dates for the current month.
+Grab yourself a blank financial calendar (PDF Download) and fill in the dates for the current month.

-Once you have that completed, put all of the incoming paydays on it for your entire household.
-It would also be good to put the amount that is coming in.
+Once you have that completed, put all of the incoming paydays on it for your entire household and include the amount that’s coming in.
+You can write it in green or put a “+” beside it.

 - Mortgage or rent